Hummus is a delicious creamy dip made with garbanzo beans or chickpeas. Learn 11 creative ideas for what to eat with hummus

 To keep the meal as healthy as possible, try to choose a whole wheat wrap or a gluten-free wrap.
 Or try a flavored wrap, such as spinach or sun-dried tomato.
 Spread it generously with hummus, add other ingredients of your choice, then roll and slice diagonally.

-For a warm and hearty option, try making a wrap filled with hummus, roasted vegetables, toasted pine nuts, and some crumbled feta.
+For a warm and hearty option, try making a wrap filled with hummus, roasted vegetables, toasted pine nuts, and some crumbled feta cheese.

 10. Salads